sucv/NSCC_tutorial_for_ASPIRE2/ReadMe.md

 First, edit your job definition.
 See `jpb.psb` in detail!
 The examples and comments there covered everything!

-Then, upload your container (the `.sif` file), dataset, code, and `job.psb` to NSCC.
+Then, upload your container (the `.sif` file, if you use option 0 then ignore this one), dataset, code, and `job.psb` to NSCC.
 I always put `job.psb` and `main.py` in the same directory for convenience.
 Moreover, following NSCC's instruction, large files like dataset and container should be stored in `~/scratch` directory.

 Finally, in the NSCC terminal, cd to the path storing `main.py`, and type
 ```